 Symptoms of impacted earwax include discharge from the ear, aching, ringing in the ear, dizziness, coughing, a feeling of fullness in the ear, and decreased hearing.
 While it might be tempting to try and handle the problem at home by cleaning your ear with a cotton swab or consulting Google for DIY remedies, this can be dangerous.
 The ear canal and eardrum are delicate structures that can be easily damaged by amateur attempts to dig out impacted earwax.
 This is especially true for individuals who have a weakened immune system, are diabetic, have a hole in their ear drum, struggle with skin issues that affect the ear canal, or who have had ear surgery.

 So if you are experiencing the symptoms listed above, make an appointment with your doctor or audiologist as soon as possible.
-Contact Apex Audiology today if you live near Colorado Springs.
+Contact Apex Audiology today if you live near Colorado Springs, Limon, or Pueblo, Colorado.
 We have the experience and equipment needed to safely and effectively remove troublesome earwax, and we can also help you better understand the function of cerumen.
 Give us a call today at 719-247-9000 or send us a message online.